solliancenet/dp-203-v2/Instructions/Labs/12/README.md

     ![The pipeline run is shown as successfully completed.](media/pipeline-run-status.png "Pipeline runs")

-    > This may take around 4 minutes to complete.
+    > This may take **around 4 minutes** to complete.
+While this is running, read the rest of the lab instructions to familiarize yourself with the content.

 ## Exercise 3: Querying Azure Cosmos DB with Apache Spark for Synapse Analytics